Trusts for Married Couples

 Although there are no estate tax limit considerations, there are many other things to consider when choosing the type of trust you want for your spouse.
 These are only generalizations and you will want to individualize the trust for your circumstances and wishes.

-Unless you choose a Personal Marital trust, a Qualified Terminable Interest Property Trust trust, or have no children, your spouse’s trust is usually funded after you have funded the children’s trust.
+Unless you choose a QTIP trust or have no children, your spouse’s trust is usually funded after you have funded the children’s trust.
 Once you have created and funded a separate trust for your children, you may be less concerned about how your surviving spouse uses that trust, giving you more options.

-• Your first decision may be whether you want your surviving spouse to control the trust as a trustee or just benefit from it.
-If the trust is revocable and they control the trust they can adapt it to any unanticipated problems or future changes, however the trust is not protected from estate taxes, creditors, poor money management, or outside influence.
+• Your first decision may be whether you want your surviving spouse to control the trust or just benefit from it.
+If they control the trust and it is revocable, the trust is not protected from creditors, poor money management, or estate taxes.

 • The second decision would be if you want them to have access to some or all of the original assets (the principal) or just the interest or other gains of the trust.
 This is closely linked to whether or not you would like your children to inherit this trust’s assets after your spouse’s death.

-• If you choose a different trustee, consider whether you want to give the trustee power of appointment, i.e. the ability to alter the trust.
+• Finally, consider whether you want to give the trustee power of appointment, i.e. the ability to alter the trust to adapt it to any unanticipated problems or future changes.

 While a couple may have two individual living trusts with the other spouse as beneficiary and their children as contingent beneficiaries, marital trusts are specifically tailored for married couples.
 They may be referred to as a family trust, but marital trusts are another type of family trust.
 Once you decide on using marital trusts there are many considerations, most of which should be handled by a professional.